hans375-olo/branch-wifi-infrastructure-lab/README.md

 for lab verification.
 This causes the same MAC address to appear in multiple VLANs in the switch MAC address table, resulting in frame duplication when simulating inter-VLAN traffic from the same host.
 In production each client has a unique MAC per VLAN.
-This does not affect the validity of ACL or routing verification — deny counters behave correctly.
+This affects MAC table accuracy but **does not invalidate** ACL/routing tests – deny counters behave correctly.
+In production, each client has a unique MAC per VLAN.
+This is a lab constraint I've documented rather than ignored.

 **Native VLAN 1 STP isolation**
 VLAN 1 is not included in trunk allowed lists (by design — no user